-- A report under Iowa Code Chapter 236, "Domestic Abuse," when the victim is not "dependent" as defined in this chapter.
+- A report under lowa Code Chapter 236, "Domestic Abuse," when the victim is not "dependent" as defined in this chapter.
 A domestic abuse report does not constitute a report of dependent adult abuse.
 The victim must be a dependent adult and the person responsible for the abuse must meet the definition of "caretaker" found in this chapter, and the abuse must be one of the allegations defined as dependent adult abuse. - When a dependent adult declines medical treatment, if the dependent adult holds a belief or is an adherent of a religion whose tenets and practices call for reliance on spiritual means in place of reliance on medical treatment. - When the dependent adult's caretaker, acting in accordance with the dependent adult's stated or implied consent, declines medical treatment, if the dependent adult holds a belief or is an adherent of a religion whose tenets and practices call for reliance on spiritual means in place of reliance on medical treatment.
-(Iowa Code Section 235B.2, paragraph 5.b.) - Withholding and withdrawing of health care from a dependent adult who is terminally ill in the opinion of a licensed physician, when the withholding and withdrawing of health care is done at the request of the dependent adult or at the request of the dependent adult's next of kin or guardian, pursuant to the applicable procedures in Iowa Code Chapters 125, 144A, 222, 229, or 633. - Any report concerning a person legally incarcerated in a penal setting, either in a local jail or in the custody of the Department of Corrections.
+(Iowa Code Section 235B.2 (5)(b)) - Withholding and withdrawing of health care from a dependent adult who is terminally ill in the opinion of a licensed physician, when the withholding and withdrawing of health care is done at the request of the dependent adult or at the request of the dependent adult's next of kin or guardian, pursuant to the applicable procedures in Iowa Code Chapters 125, 144A, 222, 229, or 633. - Any report concerning a person legally incarcerated in a penal setting, either in a local jail or in the custody of the director of the Department of Corrections, when the allegation pertains to correctional staff as caretakers.